 More than two

 As you are staying in a tribal village in the heart of the Himalayan foothills, you will be rewarded everyday with stunning scenery and the opportunity to learn first hand what life is like in a Jounpur Village.
+From October to May, there are many weddings in the area, which you are welcome to attend.
 Secondly, you have the opportunity to learn what is involved in running a charitable school and striving for excellence in education when resources are limited.

 Maximum 5 hours a day, 5 days a week